 BSc Accounting and Finance

-Understanding the financial world can lead you down many career paths, and a degree in Accounting and Finance can give you the best start.
+Understanding the financial world can lead you down many career paths, and a BSc in accounting and finance can give you the best start.

 If you are interested in current financial issues and are considering a career in either accountancy or finance, this course lets you sample the essentials of both disciplines to help you choose which interests you most.